modm-io/modm/src/xpcc/architecture/platform/driver/clock/Readme.md

 Please note that for example on the STM32 platform the _ExternalClock_ and the _ExternalCrystal_ both use the same hardware.
-Nonetheless the two separate classes need to implemented in orde to provide a common interface.
+Nonetheless the two separate classes need to implemented in order to provide a common interface.

 ### PLL

 An important part of every clock tree is a Pll.
 These are used to multiply an input frequency.
 Thus the need to be connected to a Clock Source and to be enabled with a target frequency as an argument.
-If there is more than one Pll on yout system, they should be called: Pll, Pll2, Pll3 etc.
+If there is more than one Pll on your system, they should be called: Pll, Pll2, Pll3 etc.

 ### The System Clock